 October begins with Pluto moving forward again after being retrograde the past several months so for many people they will find this month should bring increased activities involving continued or beginning renovation, repurposing, reinventing, and resetting goals and directions taken in life.
 In Capricorn it will have us look at our practical foundations and attend to any needs there such as in the home, finances, new appliances or utilities, excavation, pouring foundations, and any way to make the home and property more stable and secure.

-Here are monthly horoscope forecasts for your entertainment.
-Click on your sign below.
+Here are the monthly horoscope forecasts for your entertainment.
+Click on your sign or any sign below.

 Astrology has been popular off and on for over 5000 years and has evolved over 5 millennia to become 3 separate primary branches.
 Ayurvedic (or Vedic) astrology, perhaps the progenitor of all modern astrological systems, is one of the oldest forms and is generally practiced and followed in India and Hindu cultures around the world.
 Chinese astrology is derived from Ayurvedic astrology and is widely followed in countries with large Asian populations, originating in China.
 Western astrology was developed through Persian and Greco-Roman influences over the last 2500 years, with these ancient cultures applying their own names and interpretations of the signs and planets now so familiar.

 Historically, most every indigenous culture worldwide developed their own unique form of astrology, often independently from other cultures, such as Celtic astrology, North American First Nations animal medicine astrology, Egyptian, Mayan and Aztec astrology.

 Although all 3 primary systems of astrology are quite different from one another, it’s interesting to note that they correspond with the 3 primary branches of medicine; Ayurvedic, Traditional Chinese Medicine, and modern allopathic (Western) medicine.
 In the Americas, Europe and parts of Oceania, Western astrology is most widely followed.